rathi35/QuickLink/README.md

 # QuickLink - A SwiftUI URL Preview App

-Linkify is a simple SwiftUI app that allows users to enter a URL in a text field, displays a clickable label, and opens the link in a web view when clicked.
+QuickLink is a simple SwiftUI app that allows users to enter a URL in a text field, displays a clickable label, and opens the link in a web view when clicked.

 ## Features